 How To Dispose Of Industrial Waste

 Improperly handling industrial waste can have harmful consequences to both your company and the community.
-If not properly disposed of, harmful waste can be released into the air, soil and water.
+If not properly disposed of, harmful waste can be released, causing air, soil and water pollution.

 This carelessness can also pose a threat to your company’s reputation and bottom line, and expose you to costly fines and publicity that your company may struggle to recover from for years to come.

 Southern California is home to several facilities where you can drop off your industrial waste.
 Before you go, however, it’s important to check what materials the facility accepts, since not every facility accepts every type of industrial waste.
-Very few accept hazardous waste, while others only accept certain kinds of solid waste.
+Very few drop-off facilities accept hazardous waste in the United States, while others only accept certain kinds of industrial or municipal solid waste.

 Regulations for industrial waste vary.
-For example, hazardous industrial waste dictates a “cradle to grave” regulation.
+For example, hazardous industrial waste requires “Cradle To Grave" compliance.
 This means if you generator hazardous waste, you are legally and financially responsible for it from the time it is created to the time it is disposed of, whether it is on your property or not.

 This is why many industrial waste generators work with a reputable disposal company to help them manage this process and alleviate any issues that may arise from the transportation and disposal of their waste - especially once it leaves your facility.